 I Personally Used a Combination of Fresh and Dried Ingredients I Had on Hand.
 Here Is a Quick Look…

 Dehydrated Fire Cider Spice Blend

-After your fire cider has marinated for a month you will have a potent liquid infusion to use for boosting immunity, ramping up metabolism and helping your body detox.
+After your fire cider has marinated for a month you will have a potent liquid infusion to use for boosting immunity, ramping up metabolism, and helping your body detoxify.

 Dehydrate the fire cider solids until they are completely dry.
-Depending on the size of the pieces it could take anywhere from 3-16 hours.
+Depending on the size of the pieces it could take anywhere from 3 to 16 hours.
 Mine took around 14 hours.
 As you can see they are fairly large chunks.
 You really don’t want any moisture left in the solids.
 If not completely dry the moisture will spoil the spice blend.

 After the spices are completely dry, take them out of the dehydrator and let them cool to room temperature.

 Grind the spices a few tablespoons at a time in a spice grinder.
 I have this model and it’s wonderful and powerful!